 This study was conducted after obtaining ethics approval (No. A11-E86-14A) and informed consents from all participants.
-During a semi-annual OSCE held on October 29, 2016, urology PGTs from Post-Graduate Years (PGY) 3 to 5 from all four Quebec urology training programs were recruited to participate in this study.
-The OSCE consisted of 15 stations of 17 minutes each, one of which was a station to assess flexible ureteroscopic stone-extraction skill using the UroMentor TM simulator.
+During a semi-annual OSCE held on October 29, 2016, urology PGTs from postgraduate years (PGY) 3-5 from all four Quebec urology training programs were recruited to participate in this study.
+The OSCE consisted of 15 stations of 17 minutes each, one of which was a station to assess flexible ureteroscopic stone extraction skill using the UroMentor simulator.

-At the start of the simulator station, each participant filled out a questionnaire regarding age, gender, handedness, training program, PGY level, previous experience in performing endourologic procedures, and previous practice on the UroMentorTM simulator.
+At the start of the simulator station, each participant filled out a questionnaire regarding age, gender, handedness, training program, PGY level, previous experience in performing endourologic procedures, and previous practice on the UroMentor simulator.
 All PGTs had previous operative experience in flexible ureteroscopy.
 Nevertheless, the simulator was introduced to all participants to orient them.
 Then, written instructions were presented to PGTs to perform Task 10 for 15 minutes.
 Task 10 requires the use of a rigid cystoscope to enter the bladder and place a guidewire into the left ureteral orifice (UO).
-Next, under fluoroscopic guidance, a flexible ureteroscope is used to extract two small stones from the left proximal ureter and renal pelvis with a stone basket, which is operated by an assistant (Figure 1).
+Next, under fluoroscopic guidance, a flexible ureteroscope is used to extract two small stones from the left proximal ureter and renal pelvis with a stone basket, which is operated by an assistant (Fig.1).
 Finally, a complete examination of the left renal calyces is performed.
 Several objective parameters were generated by the simulator, such as operative time, fluoroscopy time, and number of ureteral traumas.
-In addition, the validated URS-GRS tool was used by a single rater (MA) to assess the competency of participants in performing task 10 during the OSCE [16].
-This tool assesses seven parameters, including respect for tissue, instrument handling, endoscope handling, time and motion, forward planning, use of assistants, and knowledge of the procedure [16].
-Each parameter is scored on a Likert scale from 1 to 5, thus the maximum score is 35 and the minimum is 7.
+In addition, the validated URS-GRS tool was used by a single rater (MA) to assess the competency of participants in performing Task 10 during the OSCE.
+This tool assesses seven parameters, including respect for tissue, instrument handling, endoscope handling, time and motion, forward planning, use of assistants, and knowledge of the procedure.
+Each parameter is scored on a Likert scale from 1-5, thus the maximum score is 35 and the minimum is 7.
 At the end of Task 10, participants received formative feedback in terms of URS-GRS scores and objective measurements from the simulator.
-To define competency, three attending endourologists performed Task 10 on the UroMentorTM simulator and were rated by the same rater (MA).
-Norm-referenced method was used to calculate the competency cut-off score as defined by the mean URS-GRS score of experts minus one standard deviation (SD) [17, 18].
+To define competency, three attending endourologists performed Task 10 on the UroMentor simulator and were rated by the same rater (MA).
+Norm-referenced method was used to calculate the competency cutoff score as defined by the mean URS-GRS score of experts minus one standard deviation (SD).

-To assess face validity and usefulness of the UroMentorTM simulator as a training tool, all participants including experts were asked to rate 3 questions on a Likert scale of 1 to 10, where 1 is the least favorable and 10 the most favorable.
-The following 3 questions were asked: 1) How closely does this simulator approximate a real-life ureteroscopic experience for you?
+To assess face validity and usefulness of the UroMentor simulator as a training tool, all participants, including experts, were asked to rate three questions on a Likert scale of 1-10, where 1 is the least favourable and 10 the most favourable.
+The following three questions were asked: 1) How closely does this simulator approximate a real-life ure-teroscopic experience for you?
 2) How useful do you think this simulator is as an educational tool in a urology training program for novice PGTs?
 3) Do you think this simulator is a useful tool in assessing PGTs' competency in ureteroscopic stone extraction skill?